sriraj66/scrap-pet/README.md

 ## Features

 - **Responsive Design**: Adapts seamlessly to both desktop and mobile devices.
-- **Dynamic Scraping**: Extracts the page title, HTML content, and additional metadata like response time and size.
 - **Copy to Clipboard**: Easily copy extracted HTML content with a single click.
 - **SEO Optimized**: Enhanced meta tags for better discoverability and sharing.
 - **Spinner Feedback**: Displays a loading spinner while processing the scrape request.